Free gift with orders from $75 (excluding discounts, taxes, & shipping)

 Introducing Solid Foods

-Introducing solid foods to your baby offers more than just nutrition.
+The introduction of foods offers more than just nutrition.
 It is a time of learning, skill development, and exploration.
-You may have lots of questions like when to start solid foods, what foods to introduce first and how to balance introducing food while still breastfeeding.
-Understanding your baby’s growth and development as well as their nutritional needs can help you navigate the process.
-Mealtimes can be fun for the whole family and a great time to spend time together, share stories, celebrate family traditions, or create new ones while enjoying food together!
+You may have many questions, like when to start solid foods, what foods to introduce first, and how to balance introducing food while still breastfeeding.
+Understanding your baby’s growth and development and their nutritional needs can help you navigate the process.
+Mealtimes can be fun for the whole family and a great opportunity to spend time together, share stories, celebrate family traditions, or create new ones while enjoying food together!

 Eating solid foods is a developmental milestone.
-The process from breastfeeding to the introduction of solid foods and eventually to full meals are connected to other skills your baby gains, each building on the one before it.
+Moving from breastfeeding to the introduction of solid foods and eventually to eating full solid food meals is a process connected to other skills your baby gains, each building on the one before.

-During the first year of your baby’s life, breastmilk will remain the main source of nutrition.
-When solid food is introduced at 6 months old or older, it is called complementary food.
-It is not meant to replace breastmilk.
+During the first year of your baby’s life, breast milk will remain the main source of nutrition.
+Solid food introduced at 6 months old or older is called complimentary food.
+It is not meant to replace breast milk.
 Your milk should always be given first before any solid foods are offered.

 Building Blocks & Signs Of Readiness

-• Head-turning: While seated, your baby needs strong core and neck strength to turn their head freely and comfortably from side to side.
-They will be able to look at their food and navigate picking it up, chew food safely and turn their head away when they are finished.
-Holding their head up and stable also protects their airway so they can direct the food they chew toward their esophagus and not their airway, avoiding choking.
+• Head turning - While seated, your baby needs strong core and neck strength to turn their head freely and comfortably from side to side.
+They can look at their food and navigate picking it up, chew food safely, and turn their head away when they are finished.
+Holding their head up and stable also protects their airway so they can direct the food they chew toward their esophagus, not their airway, avoiding choking.

-• Reaching for their parent’s food: Around the middle of the first year of life, your baby may begin to grab at your food.
-This is a sign of curiosity and should not be interpreted as readiness for solid foods.
+• Reaching for their parent’s food - Around the middle of the first year of life, your baby may begin to grab your food.
+Reaching for your food is a sign of curiosity and should not be interpreted as readiness for solid foods.
 They see what you are doing and want in on the fun.
-In preparation for chewing, babies switch from bringing their fists to their mouth and sucking on them (a sign they are wanting to nurse) to bringing objects to their mouth and “chewing” on them.
-Teether toys can be a great tool for practicing moving their tongue side to side and strengthening their jaw for when they will chew solid foods.
+In preparation for chewing, babies switch from bringing their fists to their mouth and sucking on them (a sign they want to nurse) to bringing objects to their mouth and “chewing” on them.

-• Chewing and swallowing: Around 6 months of age, the baby’s swallow reflex becomes more pronounced.
-The lips being able to close gives their jaw stability to move food around in their mouth and swallow.
-After your baby picks up a piece of food and brings it to their mouth, their tongue moves the food to the sides of the mouth which is why lateralization of the tongue is important.
+• Chewing and swallowing - Around 6 months of age, the baby’s swallow reflex becomes more pronounced.
+Their lips being able to close gives their jaw stability to move food around in their mouth and swallow.
+After your baby picks up a piece of food and brings it to their mouth, their tongue pushes the food to the sides of the mouth, which is why lateralization of the tongue is essential.
 Their jaw muscles work to “chew” the food.
-Even if they do not have many teeth, they will gnaw the food smashing it between their gums.
-These jaw and tongue movements play an important role in the development of speech.
+Even if they have few teeth, they will gnaw the food, smashing it between their gums.
+These jaw and tongue movements play a critical role in speech development.

-• Pincer grasp: Your baby is beginning to use their fingers vs their whole hand to grasp food and bring it to their mouth.
+• Pincer grasp - Your baby is beginning to use their fingers versus their whole hand to grasp food and bring it to their mouth.
 The pincer grasp is usually not as developed until closer to 9 months old.

 How to Introduce Solid Foods

-• Family mealtimes are often a convenient and good time for introducing solids.
-You probably have noticed your baby enjoys watching what you are doing while eating and grabbing at what you have.
+• Family mealtimes are often a convenient and enjoyable time for introducing solids.
+Eating with the family is a social activity that also supports their language development.
+You probably have noticed your baby enjoys watching what you are doing while eating and grabbing what you have on your plate.

-• Sitting in a high chair that allows your baby to be upright with their feet resting on a footrest gives stability and makes it easier to be comfortable while eating.
+• Sitting in a high chair that allows your baby to be upright with their feet resting on a footrest gives them stability and makes it easier to be comfortable while eating.
 It is not as easy to eat when your feet are dangling unsupported.
-Avoid the harness type highchairs because they restrict your baby’s arm movements.
+Avoid the harness-type highchairs because they can restrict your baby’s arm movements.

 • Let your baby feed themself.
-Remember food is an exploration for the senses as well as skill-building.
+Remember, eating food is an exploration with the senses as well as skill building.
 Let them reach for and pick up their food to bring it to their mouth.
-It might get messy and that is ok.
+It might get messy, and that is ok.
 The more involved they are with feeding, the more variety of food they will be open to trying.

 • Pay attention to their cues.
 If they reach for more food, offer more.
 If they are turning away, that is their way of saying, “Thanks, I’m all done.”
 They know when they have had enough.

 • Go slowly.
 Breastmilk is still their primary source of nutrition and calories.
-Only little bits of food will be offered in the beginning and will increase as your child gets older.
+Begin with only little bits of food offered initially, and increase the portion as your child gets older.

-• At 6 months old, give only 1 - 2 Tablespoons worth of food for them to try at 1 or 2 meal times a day.
+• At 6 months old, give your baby 1 - 2 Tablespoons worth of food to try at 1 or 2 meal times a day.
 As they get older, around 8 months old, they will be eating finger foods at 2 - 3 meal times a day.
 At 12 months old, they will be eating 3 meals a day and snacks.

 • Water can be given in small amounts with meals.

-• Introduce whole foods with a variety of colors, textures, and flavors that are nutrient-dense.
+• Introduce nutrient-dense whole foods with a variety of colors, textures, and flavors.
 Avoid packaged foods as they are less nutritious and often contain unhealthy ingredients.
-Offering what is served at your mealtime can be a nice way to begin.
+Offering what is served at your mealtime can be a perfect way to begin.

 What Foods To Introduce